afia45/expense_tracker_app_local_db/README.md

 ### Dependencies
 *dependencies*
--  provider
+-  provider - A state management solution for managing and listening to app state changes.
--  pie_chart
+-  pie_chart - A widget library for creating visually appealing pie charts.
--  intl
+-  intl - Provides internationalization and localization utilities, including date and number formatting.
--  shared_preferences
+-  shared_preferences - Stores simple key-value pairs locally on the device for persistent user settings.
--  hive
+-  hive - A lightweight and fast NoSQL database for local data storage.
--  hive_flutter
+-  hive_flutter - Hive integration with Flutter for seamless database usage.
--  device_preview
+-  device_preview - Enables testing and previewing the app on different devices and screen sizes.
--  fl_chart
+-  fl_chart - A chart library for creating beautiful and customizable charts, such as line and bar graphs.

 *dev_dependencies:*
--  hive_generator
+-  hive_generator - Generates Hive type adapters for custom objects automatically.
--  build_runner
+-  build_runner -  A code generation tool used to generate files, such as Hive type adapters, at build time.

 ### Clone the Repository